datastax/burnell/README.md

 Without limit and offset query parameters, it will return the very first broker in the order broker's alphanumeric order.

-The new offset and total will be returned in the repsonse body.
+The new offset and total will be returned in the response body.

 ```
 {"total":1,"offset":1,"data":[{"broker":"10.244.1.221:8080","data":[{"...